xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 #### MueLu on next-generation platforms

 MueLu has specialized kernels that allow it to run on next-generation computing platforms such as KNLs and GPUs, using a Kokkos backend.
-This code can be enabled at runtime by setting the parameter "use kokkos refactor" to true.
+This code can be enabled at runtime by setting the parameter `use kokkos refactor` to true.
 Cooley has two GPUs per node.
 Try re-running with the refactor option set.